Cray-HPE/docs-csm/introduction/deprecated_features/README.md

 ### Removals in CSM 1.7

-- The [Data Virtualization Service (DVS)](../../glossary.md#data-virtualization-service-dvs) is planned to be removed in CSM 1.7.
+- The [Data Virtualization Service (DVS)](../../glossary.md#data-virtualization-service-dvs) support for `rootfs` projection has been removed in
+  CSM 1.7 in favor of the [Scalable Boot Projection Service](../../glossary.md#scalable-boot-projection-service-sbps).

 ## Deprecations